 When Clever Meets Clear

-If you’re interested in how this connects to measuring real success with AI, you might enjoy Defining Wins in the Age of AI.
-And for a look at how this evolution fits into the larger story of progress and adaptation, see Creative Destruction, Curated Creation.
+If you are interested in how this connects to measuring real success with AI, you might enjoy Defining Wins in the Age of AI.
+And for a look at how this evolution fits into the larger story of progress and adaptation, see Creative Destruction and AI.